nozwock/MindustryGameSpeedUI/README.md

-# TimeControl
+# Game Speed UI
-Speeds up or slows down Mindustry.

-Supports `x1/256` ~ `x256`.
-Simply drag the slider to adjust the speed.
-Click/tap on 'x#' to shrink the ui.
-Click/tap on the button to adjust the speed, hold to expand back to full size.
+Control the game's speed using an in-game GUI located in the bottom-left corner.

+This mod is a fork of Time Control.

-Not intended for multiplayer use.
+Disclaimer: Not intended for multiplayer.